koykoy027/cheat-code/Inertia.js using Reactjs.md

 2. **Root template**
 <p>
-    Next, set up the root template that will be loaded on the first-page visit to your application.
-This will be used to load your site assets (CSS and JavaScript), and will also contain a root <div> in which to boot your JavaScript application.
+    Next, set up the root template that will be loaded on the first-page visit to your application <code>resources/views/app.blade.php</code>.
+This will be used to load your site assets (CSS and JavaScript), and will also contain a root in which to boot your JavaScript application.
 </p>

 ```
 <!DOCTYPE html>